KILGORETROUT111/Grieg/README.md

 sensitive semantics and probabilistic / operational views.
 Grieg is the product of 30 years of research; up to and including nights at the ETH library in Zürich combing through the monographs of Alfred Lande and others.
 It's a small but notable part of the path to here.
+It was in the first half-decade of three decades, in 17 countries, as an SAP Consultant.
+The designation 'SAP Consultant' is a broad term if you live in that world; broad in that you have to be everything at the same time and it has to be true, it cannot shape-shift.

 > 🚀 **Quickstart available:** See [README-QUICKSTART.md](README-QUICKSTART.md) to build and run your own Grieg instance immediately.